orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 Under the CRA, Stewards have specific obligations related to Open Source projects they are Stewards for.

 A formal relationship between any given Open Source Project and their Steward, is something these two may have to establish themselves.
 For example, a Steward organization may already be performing a supporting role for the project due to ownership of intellectual property, for historical reasons, or because the project leadership has entered into an agreement with a Steward organization explicitly, or because the project was originally founded as such.

-TODO: we should we talk about the location of stewards and the related market surveillance authority

 ### Security Policy

 Stewards shall put in place and document a cybersecurity policy that applies to their Projects.
 That policy has goal of:
 - encourage developing of secure Open Source software in by Projects under its stewardship
 - effective handling of vulnerabilities by developers of that product including documenting, addressing and remediating vulnerabilities, and sharing of information concerning discovered vulnerabilities in the Open Source community
 - describe the Project's vulnerability reporting and handling processes, including policies regarding voluntary reporting to and coordination with a national CSIRT (see below)

 The Steward may have the policy in paper or electronic form, but it must be "verifiable".
 As the relationships between Stewards and their Projects vary, the Policy should take into account their common mode oe operations.

 Market Surveillance Authorities may request such a Security Policy.